Chheang-Tong/riverpod_learnig/README.md

 ![widget_tree_01.png](assets/images/widget_tree_01.png)

-- feature A: <mark> Controller is only register and available here... </mark>
+- Feature A: <mark> Controller is only register and available here... </mark>
 - Feature B: Controller is not registered using Get.put :::: Result: Controller not found

 ![widget_tree.png](assets/images/widget_tree.png)